reen967/portfolio-starter-kit/pages/posts/some-college-no-degree.md

 title: Some College, No Degree
 date: 2024/02/01
 description: Employers disregard learning acquired by 20% of working-age Americans
-tag: some college no degree; skills based hiring
+tag: some college no degree, skills based hiring
 author: Arina
 ---